Persicaria capitata: Description

 Persicaria capitata is a prostrate herb.
 The leaves are 1–6 cm long, 0.7–3 cm wide with pink to red bands or blotches and short scattered hairs.
 The spikes are 5–10 mm long and 5–7 mm in diameter.

-Persicaria capitata has a strong urine-scented odour.

 Distribution and habitat

 Persicaria capitata is a native of Asia.
 It has naturalised in parts of Australia and North America.
 Between 2008 and 2013 it has been recorded as an invasive plant in Ireland from the Counties Fermanagh, Kilkenny, Wexford and Mayo.

 Uses

 Persicaria capitata has been widely used in China in the treatment of various urologic disorders including urinary calculi and urinary tract infections.